meek2100/gitwatch/README.md

 <!-- markdownlint-restore -->

-The `<username>` bit should be replaced with your username or that of any other (non-root) user account; it only needs write-access to the git repository of the file/folder you want to watch.
+The `<username>` bit should be replaced with your username or that of any other (non-root) user account; it only needs write-access to the Git repository of the file/folder you want to watch.
 The ampersand (`&`) at the end sends the launched process into the background (this is important if you have other calls in `rc.local` after the mentioned line, because the